 With a fevered pace second to only Tokyo, Osaka is the Japanese urban travel experience you’ve always imagined.
-On the surface Osaka is much of what you’d expect in a post-war Japanese city, a drab endless jungle of concrete.
+On the surface, Osaka is much of what you’d expect of a post-war city in Japan, seemingly little more than a drab endless jungle of concrete.
 Flying into nearby Kansai airport puts that enormity in perspective.
 As far as the eye can see a sea of washed-out Lego-block buildings spreads.

 It’s this immense pride and a cagy lust for life that brings an energy to Osaka that’s summarily contagious.
-Missing may be Kyoto’s sophistication or the tamer outlook of Sapporo.
+Missing may be the sophistication of Kyoto or the tamer outlook of Sapporo.
 But what Osaka does, it does well.

 Walking along Dotonbori is enough to confirm the city’s energy, though through the tastebuds though is perhaps the best way to experience this buzzing city.
 No Japanese city takes the kuidaore (“eat until you drop”) attitude more seriously than Osaka.